Whether the vacuum manifold in the Minkowskian non-Abelian model quantized by Dirac can be described with the aid of the superselection rules?

 Indeed, to accomplish such an identification, some conditions would be observed.
 Note, first of all, that the term ``coherent spaces'' implies \cite{Logunov} constructing physical Hilbert spaces ${\cal H}_n$ ($n\in {\bf Z}$), which are, from the physical viewpoint, quantum analogues of topological sectors inside $R_{\rm YM}$.
 In turn, in definition, coherent Hilbert spaces ${\cal H}_n$ would consist of vectors describing pure quantum states and forming irreducible representations of these ${\cal H}_n$.
-Only thereafter, the vacuum manifold $R_{\rm YM}$ can be represented (in the meanwhile, theoretically!) as \cite{Logunov} \be R_{\rm YM}\simeq \oplus {\sb n} {\cal H}_n, \ee where all the ${\cal H}_n$ are mutually orthogonal.
+Only thereafter, the vacuum manifold $R_{\rm YM}$ can be represented (in the meanwhile, theoretically!) as \cite{Logunov} \be \hbar R_{\rm YM}\simeq \oplus {\sb n} {\cal H}_n, \ee where all the ${\cal H}_n$ are mutually orthogonal (the Planck constant $\hbar$ indicates, may be formally, that this is, indeed, the quantum analogue of the vacuum manifold $ R_{\rm YM}$).